thedynamiclinker/sudocode/bin/bash.md

 1: Wow that sounds useful!

-0: It's really not.
-It's a horrible feature.
-I'm currently working on a bugfix to the history expansion in bash upstream and it's such a headache.
+0: It's not.
+I mean it's a nice feature for camping trips in a rusty TTY without copy/paste.
+Outside of that, I mostly just press "up" a bunch.
+Regardless, I'm currently working on a bugfix to the history expansion in bash upstream and it's such a headache.

 1: You found a bug in bash upstream?